 Write Path

-This page describes how a write travels through HestiaStore from the API call to on‑disk structures, highlighting buffering, compaction, and atomicity.
-It maps directly to the code so you can cross‑check behavior and tune configuration.
+This page describes how a write travels through HestiaStore from the API call to on-disk structures, highlighting routing, segment-local buffering, compaction, and atomicity.
+It maps directly to the code so you can cross-check behavior and tune configuration.

 Segment-internal structures are centralized in Segment Architecture.
 This page focuses on SegmentIndex orchestration and operation flow.